karuppiah7890/tigris-docs/docs/cli/working-locally.md

 stored in three collections _products_, _users_ and _orders_.

-Let's use the CLI to generate the sample schema and create the three collections in the database named _sampledb_.
+Let's use the CLI to generate the sample schema and create the three collections in the Tigris project named _myproject_.

 ```shell
 tigris generate sample-schema --create